clastix/kamaji/docs/content/reference/benchmark.md

 In the Operator jargon, a manager is created to start several controllers, each one with their own responsibility.
 When a manager is started, all the underlying controllers are started, along with other "runnable" resources, like the webhook server.

-Kamaji operates several reconciliation operations, both in the admin and tenant clusters.
+Kamaji operates several reconciliation operations, both in the admin and Tenant Clusters.
 With that said, a main manager is responsible to reconcile the admin resources (Deployment, Secret, ConfigMap, etc.), for each Tenant Control Plane a new manager will be spin-up as a main manager controller.
 These Tenant Control Plane managers, named in the code base as soot managers, in turn, start and run controllers to ensure the desired state of the underlying add-ons, and required resources such as kubeadm ones.